KDE/websites-docs-plasma-mobile-org/PlasmaSettings.rst

 This tutorial teaches you how you can load Plasma settings modules into your app, and create your own modules.

-Plasma Settings is an app, much like Plasma Desktop's kcmshell that shows and loads configuration modules.
+Plasma Settings is an app, much like Plasma Desktop's System Settings that shows and loads configuration modules.
 These configuration modules are plugins providing a QML package and an optional C++-plugin which exports custom-written configuration objects as QObject to the declarative